Menengai III Geothermal Power Station

 The Menengai III Geothermal Power Station is a 35 MW geothermal power plant in Kenya.
 The power station reached full commercial commissioning in August 2023.

 Location

 The power plant is located in the Menengai Crater, approximately 30 kilometres (19 mi), north of Nakuru, the location of the district headquarters.
 This is approximately 185 km by road, northwest of Nairobi, the capital and largest city in Kenya.
-The coordinates of Menengai III Geothermal Power Station ere:0°11'44.0"S, 36°03'28.0"E (Latitude:-0.195556; Longitude:36.057778).
+The coordinates of Menengai III Geothermal Power Station were:0°11'44.0"S, 36°03'28.0"E (Latitude:-0.195556; Longitude:36.057778).

 Overview

 Geothermal Development Company (GDC), a geothermal development company, wholly owned by the Kenyan government has drilled geothermal wells in the Menengai Crater, whose total capacity can generate up to 130 MW of electric energy.
 GDC will sell the steam to three independent power producers (IPPs) to build three geothermal power stations, each with capacity of 35 MW.
 The power stations are: